 - We offer a culturally rich curriculum and program of worship that promote mutual respect.
 Children learn through lessons and collective worship that their behaviour has an effect on their own rights and those of others.

 - Our teachers and support staff all actively promote an attitude of equality and fairness.

 - Collective Worship is carefully planned to further support children’s understanding of mutual respect.
 For example, we have focus weeks when exploring our Christian Value of Respect on valuing difference, respecting the environment and valuing different opinions.

-- We participate in many different community events which build links with other schools and parts of the community for example Spelthorne school quizzes, singing at local care homes, the Spelthorne lantern parade and collecting donations at Harvest for the local food bank.
+- We participate in many different community events which build links with other schools and parts of the community for example sporting tournaments and events, Spelthorne school quizzes, singing at local care homes, the Spelthorne lantern parade and collecting donations at Harvest for the Stanwell food bank.

 - We uphold the British Value of respect for British institutions by celebrating many British festivals and special events e.g. Remembrance Day, Christmas, Easter, World Book Day, Children in Need or Red Nose Day.

 - Children learn to accept constructive feedback in all areas of their learning e.g. about their artwork.

 - Collaborative working is encouraged across the curriculum and children learn to share, listen to others, take turns and work with a variety of children.
 For example, when carrying out a science investigation or when working together on a dance performance in PE.